fusepoolP3/p3-batchrefine/docker/README.md

 ============

-The provided image simplifies the deployment of the Batchrefine transformer, while retaining the flexibility of configuring batchrefine.
+The provided image simplifies the deployment of the Batchrefine transformer, while retaining the flexibility of configuring it.

  The image can be obtained in two ways: